The Parish of Freshford with Limpley Stoke and

 Wednesday afternoons – Tea, cake & chat

-Please do come and join us in the Old Bakery on Wednesday afternoons from 2.30 – 4.00 for tea, coffee, cake and chat.
-Everyone is very welcome.
+Please do come and join us in the Old Bakery on Wednesday afternoons from 2.30 – 4.00 for tea, coffee.

 Zoom sessions